Special relativity: Accelerated observer with horizon

 Certain special relativity problem setups can lead to insight about phenomena normally associated with general relativity, such as event horizons.
-In the text accompanying Section "Invariant hyperbola" of the article Spacetime, the magenta hyperbolae represented actual paths that are tracked by a constantly accelerating traveler in spacetime.
+In the text accompanying Section "Invariant hyperbola" of the article Spacetime, the magenta hyperbolae represented paths that are tracked by a constantly accelerating traveler in spacetime.
 During periods of positive acceleration, the traveler's velocity just approaches the speed of light, while, measured in our frame, the traveler's acceleration constantly decreases.

 Figure 7–6.
 Accelerated relativistic observer with horizon.
 Another well-drawn illustration of the same topic may be viewed here.

 Fig. 7-6 details various features of the traveler's motions with more specificity.
 At any given moment, her space axis is formed by a line passing through the origin and her current position on the hyperbola, while her time axis is the tangent to the hyperbola at her position.
 The velocity parameter $\beta$ approaches a limit of one as $ct$ increases.
 Likewise, $\gamma$ approaches infinity.

 The shape of the invariant hyperbola corresponds to a path of constant proper acceleration.
 This is demonstrable as follows: